riscv-boom/riscv-boom/docs/sections/branch-prediction/backing-predictor.rst

 ..
 [11] These *info packets* are not stored in the ROB for two
     reasons - first, they correspond to :term:`Fetch Packet`s, not
     instructions.
-Second, they are very expensive and so it is reasonable to size the :term:`FTQ <Fetch Target Queue>` to be smaller than the ROB.
+Second, they are very expensive and so it is reasonable to size the :term:`Fetch Target Queue (FTQ)` to be smaller than the ROB.

 ..
 [12] Actually, the direction of all conditional branches within a
     :term:`Fetch Packet` are compressed (via an OR-reduction) into a